Samsung/tizen-docs/docs/platform/developing/setting-up.md

 ### Register a user account

-To register a user account to gain access to tizen.org:
+To register a user account to gain access to tizen.org, follow the steps below:

 1. Open the [Register page](https://www.tizen.org/user/register).